seantywork/sorrylinus/README.md

 [feebdaed.xyz](https://feebdaed.xyz)

-Now every component is written in either C or C++
+Now every component is written in C++

 run option for public access is: